NuTufts/ubresnet/README.md

       git branch
         develop
 	`* tufts_ub`
-* If it says detached head, go back to head of larflow repo and run `source goto_head_of_submodules.sh` and come back
+* If it says detached head, go back to head of this repo and run `source goto_head_of_submodules.sh` and come back
 * stage your commits and then push

       git add [[some file you edited]]
       git commit -m "[[short description of change]]" git push
-* go back to head of larflow and commit the updated submodule (in this example `larcv`) to this repo
+* go back to head of this repo and commit the updated submodule (in this example `larcv`) to this repo

       cd ..
       git add larcv